 Fur clumping or matting can cause irritation and discomfort on the skin of your pet rabbit.
 Too much swallowed fur can also cause gastrointestinal issues for your rabbit.

 How to Brush Rabbit Fur

 Rabbits need to be brushed at least every three days.
 Rabbits will shed their fur in different ways.
 Just like humans, rabbits are unique creatures.
 Some rabbits will take a couple of weeks or more to loose their old coat of fur, some will shed their coat in a matter of days.

-By careful combing of our rabbits, we assist to reduce ingestion of fur by the rabbit.
+By careful combing of our rabbits during the rabbit grooming process, we assist to reduce ingestion of fur by the rabbit.
 This is necessary to protect against health problems such as gastrointestinal blockages.

 When the rabbit is shedding, more frequent brushing is encouraged.
 Rabbit skin is quite fragile, so be gentle and use a brush designed for rabbits if possible.

 Rabbit grooming is usually a daily ritual if you have an Angora rabbit.
 Look for matting in their fur, and ensure any hay is not lodged.
 Pieces of hay can work their way downward towards the rabbits skin, causing irritation.

 When grooming your rabbit, always brush in the direction of the fur, using slow gentle strokes.

 If your rabbit is sensitive and restless when being brushed, you may need to try out several techniques.
 Finding what works best for your bunny will help them feel comfortable and safe during the grooming process.